 IMPORTANT: Each pattern download consists of ONE 8½” x 11″ sheet.
 You must print the PDF files at 100%.
 DO NOT SCALE to fit the page.

-- From the Insul-Bright, use the pattern to cut FOUR mitts.
+- From the thermal batting, use the pattern to cut FOUR mitts.
 Cut two with the thumb facing left, and two with the thumb facing right.

-- Fold the exterior fabric for mitt one (Cypress Pools in our sample) wrong sides together, and use the pattern to cut TWO mitts.
+- Fold the exterior fabric for mitt one wrong sides together and use the pattern to cut TWO mitts.

-- Fold the exterior fabric for mitt two (Moss Fields in our sample), wrong sides together, and use the pattern to cut TWO mitts.
+- Fold the exterior fabric for mitt two wrong sides together and use the pattern to cut TWO mitts.

-- From the Lining fabric for mitt one, which is also the Binding and loop fabric (Cypress Speckled Dots in our sample), cut the following:
+- From the lining fabric for mitt one, which is also the binding and loop fabric for BOTH mitts cut the following:

 Fold the fabric, wrong sides together, and use the pattern to cut TWO mitts

-- Fold the Lining fabric for mitt two (Moss Trails in our sample), wrong sides together, and use the pattern to cut TWO mitts.
+- Fold the lining fabric for mitt two wrong sides together, and use the pattern to cut TWO mitts.

 NOTE: You are folding the fabric each time so you don’t end up with two left or two right hands.

-- When done, for each mitt, you should have two of each layer (exterior, thermal and Lining) that match up when placed together.
+- When done, for each mitt, you should have two of each layer (exterior, thermal batting, lining) that match up when placed together.

 At Your Sewing Machine & Ironing Board

-- Place a thermal mitt Right side up (shiny side up) on your work surface.
+- Place a thermal batting mitt right side up (shiny side up) on your work surface.

 - Align the pieces so the two mitts match up perfectly.
 Pin in place around the edges as well as some in the middle.
 The quilting steps are next and you don’t want your layers to shift.